pixelated-noise/bb-dialog/docs/API.md

 ```

-Calls a `--checklist` dialog, and returns the selected options as a seq of options.
+Calls a `--checklist` dialog, and returns the selected options as a seq of
+   options.

    Args:
    - `title`: The title text of the dialog
    - `body`: The body text of the dialog
    - `choices`: A list of options.
-Each item in the list should be a vector of 3 elements: the choice value itself, a string description,
+Each item in the list should be a vector of 3
+     elements: the choice value itself, a string description, and a boolean
-     and a boolean indicating whether the option is toggled or not.
+     indicating whether the option is toggled or not.

-     By default, the values are assumed to be keywords, and the function returns a seq of keywords, but you can customize this behavior with
+   By default, the values are assumed to be keywords, and the function returns
+   a seq of keywords, but you can customize this behavior with optional keyword
-     optional keyword arguments:
+   arguments:

-   - `:in-fn`: a function that will be applied to convert each key to a string for use by `dialog`
+   - `:in-fn`: a function that will be applied to convert each key to a string
+     for use by `dialog`
-   - `:out-fn`: a function that will be applied to each string option selected and returned by `dialog`, to convert it back into a
+   - `:out-fn`: a function that will be applied to each string option selected
-     Clojure value
+     and returned by `dialog`, to convert it back into a Clojure value

-   Returns: seq of keywords (or results of `out-fn`), or nil if the user selects cancel or selects no choices
+   Returns: seq of keywords (or results of `out-fn`), or nil if the user selects
+   cancel or selects no choices.

-## <a name="bb-dialog.core/command">`command`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L16-L35)
+## <a name="bb-dialog.core/command">`command`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L17-L42)
 <a name="bb-dialog.core/command"></a>
 ``` clojure